Pavex, progress report #2: route all the things

 It's Luca here, the author of "Zero to production in Rust".

-, a new Rust web framework that I have been working on.
+This is a progress report aboutpavex, a new Rust web framework that I have been working on.
 It is currently in the early stages of development, working towards its first alpha release.Check out the announcement post to learn more about the vision!

 Overview

-March is coming to an end: time for another progress report on pavex
+March is coming to an end: time for another progress report on pavex!

 The previous update ended with an outline of the work I wanted to pick up in March:

-a request router worth of its ambitions.
+giving pavex a request router worth of its ambitions.

 The existing implementation was an extremely basic placeholder: